Manifold GCN: Diffusion-based Convolutional Neural Network for Manifold-valued Graphs: Related Work

-An example where the graphs come with an initial embedding was investigated in~\cite{ju2023graph}.
-The authors considered SPD-valued graphs that naturally arise from EEG imaging data, and developed network blocks that could navigate the space of SPD matrices with the affine invariant metric.
-This led to very good classification results.
+All the above approaches are aimed at embedding abstract graphs for downstream tasks.
+They thus have the common assumption that the \textit{initial} embedding into the manifold can be learned.
+By contrast, \cite{ju2023graph} tackled an application where the graphs already come with an initial embedding: They considered SPD-valued graphs that naturally arise from EEG imaging data, and developed network blocks that could navigate the space of SPD matrices with the affine invariant metric.
+This led to excellent classification results.

-Unfortunately, all the above GNN architectures have in common that they are not equivariant or invariant under the isometries of the manifold.
-Whenever the function to be learned (approximately) misses one of these properties, this can lead to suboptimal performance; in such scenarios, non-invariant or non-equivariant networks tend to have many ``unnecessary'' parameters that make successful training more difficult.
-We refer to the discussion in~\cite{bronstein2021geometric}) on the curse of dimensionality in machine learning and how shift-invariant/equivariant CNNs helped to overcome it.
+Unfortunately, all the mentioned GNN architectures have in common that they are not equivariant or invariant under the isometries of the manifold.
+Whenever the function-to-be-learned (approximately) possesses one of these properties, this can lead to suboptimal performance: On the one hand, non-invariant or non-equivariant networks tend to have many ``unnecessary'' parameters that make successful training more difficult.
+(We refer to the discussion of~\cite{bronstein2021geometric} on the curse of dimensionality in machine learning and how shift-invariant/equivariant CNNs helped to overcome it.)
+On the other hand, the training data must explicitly contain the transformations to enable the network to ``discover'' the equivariance/invariance itself~\citep{gerken2023geometric}.